JeHwanYoo/JeHwanYoo/README.md

 Nice to meet you.
 I'm Je-hwan Yoo, a `backend developer`.
 I'm also proficient enough in `frontend development` to make a living.

-I majored in Computer Science and Engineering and mainly focused on `Node.js` during my undergraduate years.
-Now, I predominantly work with `Nest.js` as my primary framework.
+I majored in Computer Science and Engineering and focused on `Node.js` during my undergraduate years.
+Now, I mainly work with `Nest.js` as my primary framework.

 I favor `MongoDB` for NoSQL databases and know how to work with `PostgreSQL` for relational databases.